Michael J. Frank, PhD

 • Publications (downloadable).

-pharmacological, genetic, and neuroimaging techniques.
+neuropsychological, pharmacological, genetic, and imaging (primarily EEG) techniques.

 • Media and Web Coverage